Published in Herald – cover photo by Arif Ali

 Such is his unearthly charisma, Ali Rehman weeps when the judge resigns.
 19 March becomes the darkest day of his life, ‘Hum sab ko be yaar o madadgaar aur beganon ki taranh [judge sahib] chor ker chalay gaye (he left us all, friendless and helpless).’

-19 March came on the heels of 9 March 2007 – terrible PR even for Pervez Musharraf: the general had sacked the Chief Justice.
+19 March came on the heels of 9 March 2007 – terrible PR even for Pervez Musharraf: the general had sacked the Chief Justice of Pakistan.
 To summon the country’s supreme adjudicator to the Army House, quiz him in khakis, and suspend him outright, was outrageous.
 And it was all that was needed: Iftikhar Chaudhry had become myth, martyr, and Mazzini in a single afternoon.

 The next week, Jawwad S. Khawaja had begun his day per routine, but he could neither work nor focus.
 9 March had ‘shattered this belief of mine’ that no one dare interfere with the performance of his constitutional duties.
 ‘What did I matter when the Chief Justice could be treated in such a way?’